-A virtual desktop is a software emulation of a hardware device in which the end-user desktop runs on a physical or virtual machine at a remote location that may be hosted on premises or in the cloud.
-Virtual desktops enable end users to access their unique desktop environment, including operating system and applications, remotely over a network, through client software or a web browser on the endpoint device of their choice.
+A virtual desktop is a software emulation of a hardware device that runs on a physical or virtual machine at a remote location, hosted either on premises or in the cloud.
+Virtual desktops—such as Azure Virtual Desktop—enable end users to access their unique desktop environments remotely over a network.
+This can include operating systems and applications, which are accessed through client software or a web browser on the endpoint devices of their choice.

 Remote virtual desktops are traditionally delivered through Microsoft Remote Desktop Services (RDS) as the underlying technology.
-RDS, formerly known as Terminal Services, was based on software from Citrix Systems.
 A single operating system instance installed on a server is shared by multiple remote users connecting over a network.
 Virtual applications and desktops are then displayed on client devices through a special set of data transfer rules defined within a remote display protocol.
-With RDS, the Microsoft Remote Desktop Protocol (RDP) is used to access a shared group of servers based on a consistent virtual machine image within one or more resource pools.
-With Citrix, the Independent Computing Architecture (ICA) protocol is used to access virtual desktops across a broad range of scenarios.
+With RDS, the Microsoft Remote Desktop Protocol (RDP) is used to access a shared group of remote servers based on a consistent virtual machine image within one or more resource pools.

-A non-persistent virtual desktop infrastructure allows users to access a virtual desktop from an identical pool of available desktops.
+With a non-persistent virtual desktop infrastructure, users can access a virtual desktop from an identical pool of available desktops.
 Non-persistent virtual desktops are clones of a shared golden desktop image where users receive a fresh instance every time they log in.
 Non-persistent virtual desktops are personalized through user profiles, scripts, or special software.
-Any customizations that users make within their sessions, such as installing apps, is discarded.
+Any customizations that users make within their sessions, such as installing apps, are discarded.
 Less storage is required, as user configuration settings and data are stored separately, and once the user logs out of their session, the virtual machine reverts back to its base image state ready to accept connections from another user.
-Non-persistent desktops are easier for administrators to manage the lifecycle as the underlying image remains consistent.
+Non-persistent desktops are easier for administrators to manage because the underlying image remains consistent.
 For this reason, non-persistent desktops are often more popular than persistent desktops.

 Because virtual machines perform just like physical machines while relying on the resources of only one computer system, virtualization allows IT organizations to run multiple operating systems on a single server or within a single public cloud account, from Microsoft Windows 10 or Windows Server 2019 to Linux and FreeBSD.
-The hypervisor or public cloud allocates computing resources, such as CPU, RAM, and disk space, to each virtual machine as needed.
-Server virtualization actually served as the foundation of cloud computing.
+The hypervisor or public cloud allocates computing resources—such as CPU, RAM, and disk space—to each virtual machine as needed.
+This server virtualization serves as the foundation of cloud computing.

-Enabling remote work is a key consideration for many organizations focused on business continuity and employee productivity.
-Virtual desktops support enhanced mobility and remote access, allowing IT to deliver desktops securely to a wide variety of endpoints in any location.
-IT maintains centralized control of corporate resources and the ability to deploy them rapidly, while users have the flexibility to work on available devices and networks and to use cloud, web and mobile apps across multiple contexts on demand.
+Enabling remote work is a key consideration for many organizations focused on business continuity and employee experience.
+Virtual desktop solutions support enhanced mobility and remote access, allowing IT to deliver desktops securely to a wide variety of endpoints in any location.
+IT maintains centralized control of corporate resources and the ability to deploy them rapidly, while users have the flexibility to work on available devices and networks and to use cloud, web, and mobile apps across multiple contexts on demand.
 Regardless of device, users have the same experience of their desktop and work environment each time they log in, a consistency that promotes productivity.

 Virtual desktops also improve cybersecurity and reduce IT overhead.
 With data breaches becoming more frequent and costly, virtual desktop isolation and centralization is a critical factor in a multilayered security strategy.
 It also removes the risk of having sensitive corporate data stored locally on client devices.